 For us, at Penn Commercial Business/Technical School, students who are empowered achieve their professional goals and successfully launch new careers.
 And that is what we have been doing since 1929: empowering students.

 The job market for HVAC-R is excellent right now.
-According to O*NET OnLine, the job growth projection from 2014 to 2024 is 14%—much higher than the average.
-The projected number of job openings for that same period is 84,200.* However, since HVAC-R systems are becoming more complex with each passing year, the market is looking for applicants that have a degree.
-With an associate degree your chances of job placement will increase significantly.
+According to O*NET OnLine, the job growth projections from 2016 to 2026 is 15%—much higher than the average.
+The projected number of job openings for that same period is 38,700.* However, since HVAC-R systems are becoming more complex with each passing year, the market is continuously looking for applicants that have training.

 “Our company has numerous Penn Commercial graduates in key positions throughout our organization.” – John P. Fink, President, McMurray Cooling & Heating, Inc.